Administration of territory in dynastic China: Sui dynasty (581–618)

 The period of dynastic turmoil between the Han and Sui dynasties led to proliferation of counties, commanderies, and regions, often set up to administer the large refugee populations moving across China.
 In 586, Emperor Wen of Sui abolished commanderies and left provinces in direct control of counties.
 In 605, Emperor Yang of Sui revived the commandery.
-In the early years of the Sui dynasty, Area Commanders-in-chief (zongguan) ruled as semi-autonomous warlords, but they were gradually replaced with Branch Departments of State Affairs (xing taisheng).
+In the early years of the Sui dynasty, Area Commanders-in-chief (zongguan 總管) ruled as semi-autonomous warlords, but they were gradually replaced with Branch Departments of State Affairs (xing taisheng 行臺省).

-In 587, the Sui dynasty mandated every province to nominate three "cultivated talents" (xiucai) per year for appointment.
+In 587, the Sui dynasty mandated every province to nominate three "cultivated talents" (xiucai 秀才) per year for appointment.
 In 599, all capital officials of rank five and above were required to make nominations for appointment in several categories.

 Imperial examinations

-Examination categories for "classicists" (mingjing ke) and "cultivated talents" (xiucai ke) were introduced.
+Examination categories for "classicists" (mingjing ke 明經科) and "cultivated talents" (xiucai ke 秀才科) were introduced.
 Classicists were tested on the Confucian canon, which was considered an easy task at the time, so those who passed were awarded posts in the lower rungs of officialdom.
 Cultivated talents were tested on matters of statecraft as well as the Confucian canon.
 In AD 607, Emperor Yang established a new category of examinations for the "presented scholar" (jinshi ke 进士科).
 These three categories of examination were the origins of the imperial examination system that would last until 1905.
 Consequently, the year 607 is also considered by many to be the real beginning of the imperial examination system.
 The Sui dynasty was itself short lived however and the system was not developed further until much later.

 The imperial examinations did not significantly shift recruitment selection in practice during the Sui dynasty.
 Schools at the capital still produced students for appointment.
 Inheritance of official status was also still practiced.
 Men of the merchant and artisan classes were still barred from officialdom.
 However the reign of Emperor Wen (r.
 4 March 581 – 13 August 604) did see much greater expansion of government authority over officials.
 Under Emperor Wen, all officials down to the county level had to be appointed by the Department of State Affairs in the capital and were subjected to annual merit rating evaluations.
 Regional Inspectors and County Magistrates had to be transferred every three years and their subordinates every four years.
 They were not allowed to bring their parents or adult children with them upon reassignment of territorial administration.
 The Sui did not establish any hereditary kingdoms or marquisates of the Han sort.
 To compensate, nobles were given substantial stipends and staff.
 Aristocratic officials were ranked based on their pedigree with distinctions such as "high expectations", "pure", and "impure" so that they could be awarded offices appropriately.